 This is all very interesting when it seems like a proof the Word of God is really the Word of God containing all sorts of combinations concerning events that have no worldly influence or meaning.
 When we can see these finding, no matter how amazing, cannot be depended upon.
 When we move on into 2013 remember example number 2, above, calls for the “annihilation” of Earth, so from today’s day, July 3, 2012, we do not have much time, do we.
 We will witness this as another failed Bible Code prophecy.

-There is enough, more than enough, Scripture written we can understand and study to last more than a life time.
+There is enough, more than enough, Scripture written that we can understand and study to last anyone a life time.
 Maybe we should not spend too much time with this type of research.
 Once we see how this can lead into errors it is time to close the book on this kind of speculations and read the plain word, work, and seek to understand it as opposed to some hidden, mystery codes.